János Kádár: Resignation, final months and death

 On 12 April 1989 Kádár unexpectedly appeared and made a rambling, incoherent speech at the closed meeting of the Central Committee.
 By the "right of the last word", he wanted to confess about his negotiations in 1956 in Moscow (about which he never spoke publicly) and about the conviction and execution of Imre Nagy.
 But all the changes that occurred in Eastern Europe and Hungary between 1956 and 1989 were at the same time in his head.
 An interpretation of Kádár's thoughts was offered by Mihály Kornis, who gave a lecture about János Kádár.

-According to Miklós Németh's testimony, 'in late May or early June' 1989, a few weeks before his death, Kádár asked a Roman Catholic priest to hear his confession, which some have theorised as a sign of a possible revelation and conversion to Christianity.
+According to Miklós Németh's testimony, in late May or early June 1989, a few weeks before his death, Kádár asked a Roman Catholic priest to hear his confession, which some have theorised as a sign of a possible revelation and conversion to Christianity.

 Kádár died of cancer on 6 July 1989 aged 77, three months before the formal end of the regime he had largely created.
 Kádár's grave at the Kerepesi Cemetery in Budapest was vandalized on 2 May 2007 as a number of his bones, including his skull, were dug up and stolen, along with his wife Mária Tamáska's urn.
 A message reading "murderers and traitors may not rest in holy ground 1956–2006" (taken from a song titled "Neveket akarok hallani" written by the rock band Kárpátia) was written nearby.
 The two dates refer to the Hungarian Revolution of 1956 and the 2006 protests in Hungary, respectively.
 This act was received with widespread revulsion across the political and societal spectrum in Hungary.
 Police investigations focused on extremist right-wing groups which had been aspiring to "carry out an act that would create a big bang."

 Legacy

 Kádár's legacy remains disputed in Hungary.
 Supporters of Kádár argue that the Kádár era was one of peace and stability with widespread job security and robust social protections for average people.
 Others argue that although Kádár increased the standard of living for Hungarians, and instituted broad liberalization, the country was still fundamentally a dictatorship and a Soviet satellite state.

+He is considered one of the most influential figures of 20th century Hungarian history along with István Tisza and Miklós Horthy.
+A research has found that according to 6% of respondents he was "the greatest Hungarian", finishing 3rd from a list of 10 choices.

 Polls indicate that nostalgia for the Kádár era remains widespread in Hungary.
 According to a 2020 poll carried out by Policy Solutions in Hungary, 54 percent of Hungarians believe most people had a better life under Kádár, compared to 31 percent who say life for most people was worse under Kádár.